+- Parent/guardian must receive contact if students are receiving a failing grade on the progress report or report card or the grade drops from passing to failing. - Teachers are required to use School Status to document parent contact or a face to face conference.
+(A note shall be added in School Status). - A conference shall be scheduled with a parent/ guardian of a student who fails during the grading period or a significant average drop.
+Elementary parents will be contacted when there is a drop in a letter grade.

+Homework Guidelines, Grading System - Special Education, Special Programs

-- Parent/guardian must receive contact if students are receiving a failing grade on the progress report or report card. - Teachers must submit a contact log to their appraiser/ principal at the end of the grading period with the failing students' names attached.
-Leaving a message on an answering machine is not considered contact with the parent/guardian. - A parent/guardian must be contacted anytime a student's grade drops from passing to failing during a grading period. - A conference must be scheduled with a parent/ guardian of students who fail during the grading period.
-Documentation will be submitted to the appraiser/ principal. - 5.
-Every student must have the opportunity to RETEST after failing (69 or below) a major test.
-If a student is eligible to retest, he/she must attend at least one tutorial session before taking the test.
-The two tests will be averaged together for the test grade.
-Quizzes and 9 week exams and semester exams are not eligible for retesting. - 6.
-Students may turn in work to eliminate zeros during the grading period.
-The deadline for submitting the make up work is one week before the end of the grading period.
-The district penalty for late work is -10 for one week, -20 for two weeks, and -30 for three or more weeks.
-The District's penalty for late work in Advanced Placement (AP) classes and Pre-AP classes shall be minus ten points per day late.
+- 4. Every student shall have the opportunity to retest major grades regardless of their score.
+The two test grades shall be averaged together for the final test grade.
+Semester exams and District Assessments shall not be eligible for retesting.
+Best practice is to bring the student in for a review prior to the retesting.
+Education Code 28.0216. - 5.
+A student may turn in work to eliminate zeros during the grading period.
+The deadline for submitting the makeup work shall be one week before the end of the grading period.
+In grades 6-12, within a grading period, the District's penalty for late work in regular classes, if the teacher chooses, is a maximum of minus ten points for one week late, minus 20 points for two weeks late, and minus 30 points for three or more weeks late.
+The District's penalty for late work in Advanced Placement (AP) classes and Pre-AP classes shall be minus ten points for each day the class meets.